rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type System.String.
 - Returns GetTotpStatusReply.
 ### tprstatusfornoderemoval
-Check and update TPR request for node removal.
+Check and update TPR request for node removal or replacement.

 - There is a single argument of type TprStatusForNodeRemovalInput.
 - Returns TprStatusForNodeRemoval.